 This is ideal for those who don’t have much existing knowledge on the subject.
 It builds and broadens an understanding of the topic.
 However, those who are in the process of adding telemedicine to their practice are also recommended.

-Telemedicine courses for primary caregivers are provided by Project Echo.
+Project Echo provides telemedicine courses for primary caregivers.
 Their training gives access to the knowledge needed to care for patients with complicated conditions.
 They are based at the University of Virginia.

 Sources: Chiron Health